-Best Forex Brokers for Middle East and Africa 2025 (MENA)
+How We Ranked the Best Forex Brokers for the Middle East and Africa (MENA)

 Our review is built on independent research using the FX Trust Score Index.
 Each broker was examined for platform quality, pricing, fund protection and client service, with additional weight given to regional suitability.
 Localisation was a key test.
-We looked for office presence, Arabic language support, local payment rails and the availability of swap free (Islamic) accounts designed for traders in the region.
+We assessed each broker’s regional suitability, including local presence, language support, payment infrastructure and account structures designed for traders in the region.
 Only reputable, regulated firms made the final list, with preference given to licences from the UAE’s Securities and Commodities Authority (SCA) and the Dubai Financial Services Authority (DFSA).

 CFI